marobertson11/CS410-Data_Engineering/README.md

   topic_clean.py: Designed to go through the Kafka topic that is provided in code and remove all entries withough sending messages to the server

   tsvscript.py: This program will take a tsv document and convert it into a geojson that will be able to be readable for the server.py.
+The tsv file has to be created through the PostgreSQL table queries.

   website-producer.py: This will gather the data that was gathered from the Event Stop website and preform the producer actions.